 A diet full of tofu helps your skin to retain its elasticity and keeps your facial muscles toned, which prevents sagging and leaves your skin looking youthful.

 Human hair is made out of protein, and the primary protein used in the process is called keratin.
-Thankfully, tofu is a natural way to provide it for your body.
+Thankfully, this soy product is a natural way to provide it for your body.

 By eating tofu regularly, you'll be providing the required keratin levels to your body which will help your body produce more hair while the selenium levels in tofu are useful by helping your scalp hold on to the hairs you already have.